Solar Pool Heating

 By installing a solar pool heating system, the use of a normal swimming pool can be increased by up to four months a year just by using the heat energy from the sun.
 The type of solar pool heating system will vary for each pool design, location and available sunlight but the basic principal remains the same.

-Heating your Pool with Solar Thermal Panels
+Heating a Pool with Solar Thermal Panels

 The swimming pool water is circulated through a flat panel solar collector, usually mounted on a roof or next to the pool, is heated by the suns solar energy and absorbed by the water flowing over or through it before the heated water is returned back to the pool.